-- 1. Online grant platform (Good Grants) will be live on December 5, 2022.
-The platform will close at 11:59 PM on January 30, 2023: https://impact100dc.grantplatform.com/ - 2.
+- Online grant platform (Good Grants) will be live today, November 9, 2023.
+The platform will close at 11:59 PM on January 12, 2024: https://impact100dc.grantplatform.com/ - 2.
 You can start and save each time you return. - 3.
 Each file upload is limited to 5MB in size. - 4.
 Application content is not visible to us until you submit. - 5.
 We are unable to advise on which focus area committee you should choose or answer proposal-specific questions. - 6.
 We are not able to provide feedback on applications during or after the process. - 7.
 Incomplete applications are not reviewed.
 Do not wait until the last minute!